lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCalSys/ATMonochromator-Fault.rst

 .. _AuxTel EUI access: https://obs-ops.lsst.io/AuxTel/Non-Standard-Operations/EUI-Access/EUI-Access.html

-#.
-You’ll notice that the ATMonochromator CSC status as in the ``FAULT`` state.
+1. You’ll notice that the ATMonochromator CSC status is in the ``FAULT`` state.

 .. figure:: ./_static/AuxTel-CSC-status-monochromator-fault.png
     :name: ATMonochromator-fault-state

-#.
-Using Microsoft Remote Desktop access the PC *auxtel-monochromator01.cp.lsst.org*, using the `1Password`_ credentials.
+2. Using Microsoft Remote Desktop, access the PC *auxtel-monochromator01.cp.lsst.org* with the `1Password`_ credentials.

    a.
 To add it you can follow instructions from `AuxTel EUI access`_ replacing the PC name.